 A Halo is hand tied wefts, stacked on top of each other and machine sewn together to create a hair piece that sits along your natural head shape.
 The Halo sits snug against your scalp and secured with an invisible wire to lay flat and discrete underneath the crown of your hair.
 The Halo is made of 100% real hair and is a customized blend of color to match your own hair.
 You can use these variety of pieces to add fullness & volume to your own hair or add length for everyday wear or glamorous locks for fun!

-The Original Halo is for a more natural thickness.
+The Natural Density Halo is for a more natural thickness.
 On very fine haired clients this absolutely makes a huge impact by adding a significant amount of hair but still looking realistic because it lays very flat to the head and with adding some layering and face framing it most definitely can mimic what your hair could be if it was just thicker naturally.
 This is also a great option for just adding fullness to your existing length if your hair is thicker.
-The Original Halo comes in 12”, 16”, 20”, & 24”
+The Natural Halo comes as long as a 16" length.

-The Layered Halo is 30% thicker than the Original Halo and provides a more glamorous look that mimics the look of hand tied extension methods.
-The Layered Halo is pre-layered and tiered to make a “rounder shape” by being the fullest through the middle and tapering off towards the ends.
-For some of us the Layered Halo may be the only option to blend with your hair if you have thick hair or a coarse texture.
-The Layered Halo is also the best option when trying to achieve the most length difference that will blend with shorter hair.
-The Layered Halo comes in 14”, 18”, & 22”.
-Depending on length and color the price of a Halo ranges from $395-$825.
+The Full Density Halo is 30-40% thicker than the Natural Density Halo and provides a more glamorous look that mimics the look of hand tied extension methods.
+The Full Halo is pre-layered and tiered to make a “rounder shape” by being the fullest through the middle and tapering off towards the ends.
+For some of us the Full Density may be the only option to blend with your hair if you have thick hair or a coarse texture.
+The Full Density Halo is also the best option when trying to achieve the most length difference that will blend with shorter hair.
+The Full Density Halo comes as long as a 24" Depending on length, density and coloring the price of a Halo ranges from $495 - $925

 1. Wet the extensions with cold water.